AllTrialsUSA/FSCI2017/Transparency-advocacy-toolkit.md

 ## Analyze the obstacles.
 * Brainstorm 3 obstacles to reaching your advocacy goal.
-   * Common obstacles include lack of funds, team capacity, lack of coordination, etc.
+   * Common obstacles include:
+      * Sustainability
+      * Fundraising
+      * Recruitment
+      * Organization
+      * Delegation
+      * Communication
+      * Accountability
+      * Lack of expertise or information
    * Brainstorm at least one idea on how you might overcome each of these obstacles.

-# Advocacy Assets and Gaps

-## Assess team capacity
+# Assess team assets and gaps.

-##
-You need a team.
+## You need a team.
+* Learn to collaborate and delegate.
+You cannot succeed on your own.
 * Your most important choice is who is on your team.
 * Choose people who are more excited than you.
 * Actively care for and support the people you work with.
-* Reward people who are working with you with social activities, complements, and assistance.
+* Reward people who are working with you with social activities, compliments, and assistance.
-* Learn to collaborate and delegate.
-You cannot succeed on your own.
 * Inclusivity is important, but it does take time and effort so make it a priority.

-* Enlist top level support – when advocating, show these changes are sponsored by the Vice-Chancellor, PVCs, deans and research directors and senior researchers.
+## Assess team capacity.
+* Assess organizational capacity.
+For each asset listed below, brainstorm whether you have a teammate that might be that asset.
+Add other assets that are relevant to your advocacy goal.
+  * Teammates who:
+    * are available to lead advocacy planning and management.
+    * can be influencial spokespeople.
+    * have relationships with decision-makers.
+    * have relationships with media.
+    * have expertise in communications and media relations.
+    * have expertise in collaboration and coalition-building.
+    * have expertise in community mobilization.
+    * have expertise in social media.
+    * have expertise with policy development and processes.
+    * have experience with fundraising.

-Take inventory of advocacy assets and gaps
+  * Identify your team's 3 greatest assets and 3 greatest gaps in capacity.

-# Advocacy Partners
+# Choose your partners.

-## Select advocacy partners
+## Select advocacy partners.
+* List 3-5 potential advocacy partner organizations, individuals, alliances, and coalitions.
+Partners should complement your assets and gaps, rather than replicate them.
+They should be aligned with your advocacy goal.
+  * For each potential partner, brainstorm:
+    * Strategic reasons to partner.
+    * Potential risks to the partnership.
+    * Anticipated ways and strategies to collaborate.

 ## Reach out and build a community.
 * Working with those responsible for delivering related messages can make your advocacy more effective.